-Name Brief Description Detailed Description Page orchestration section (ORS App lication object) mcr-pull-interval The number of milliseconds between attempts to pull interactions from the queues and/or views managed by the Orchestration Server.
-87 session-hung-timeout Specifies the time (in seconds) that a hung session has to complete processing and exit gracefully before being terminated by the system.
-87 persistence section (ORS Application object) cassandra-listenport Specifies the Cassandra client connection port when using Cassandra-based persistence method (type = cassandra) 88 cassandra-nodes Semi-colon-separated list of hostnames or IP addresses when using Cassandra-based persistence method (type = cassandra) 88 enabled Specifies whether persistence should be enabled or disabled 89 type Specifies the type (method) of persistence operation to use: cassandra 89
+Name Brief Description Detailed Description Page orchestration section (ORS Appli orchestration section (ORS Application object) mcr-pull-interval Specifies the number of milliseconds between attempts to pull interactions from the pairs of queues/views managed by the Orchestration Server.
+109 mcr-pull-limit Specifies the maximum number of pulled interactions that each node in a cluster (or ORS working in standalone mode) is allowed to have at any given time.
+109 session-hung-timeout Specifies the time (in seconds) that a hung session has to complete processing and exit gracefully before being terminated by the system.
+109 persistence section (ORS Applica tion object) cassandra-listenport Specifies the Cassandra client connection port when using Cassandra-based persistence method.
+110 cassandra-nodes Semi-colon-separated list of host names or IP addresses when using Cassandra-based persistence method.
+110 scxml section (ORS Application of object) fips_enable Enables FIPS compliance in the SCXML library.
+110 http-client-side-port-range Specifies the port range of the socket used for an HTTP client side connection.
+An empty value, or lack of option, indicates that the default should be used.
+111 http-enable-continue-header Specifies whether to enable or disable the 100-continue header in the HTTP 1.1 post request.
+111